 Jesus, the King of King’s came through the lineage of David and Bathsheba and assumed the role of King forever.

 Do you desire to have a heart that God honors?
-Seek Him with all your heart and He is the One who will change it.
+Seek Him first and your heart will follow, He is the One who will change it.
 The Spirit of God fills the hearts of all who believe and sanctifies His people for His own glory.

-We all have access into this heritage…the question is will we trust God for it?
+We all have the opportunity to establish a godly heritage…the question is whether we will trust God for it?